 - Bruising lightens

-- Drainage decreases
+- Spotting decreases

-- Devices or stitches resolve
+- Plastibell ring or stitches resolve as expected

 How Long Swelling and Bruising Last